 Many pet medications began as human prescriptions.
 Gabapentin, aka Pfizer’s Neurontin®, is one example.
 But that doesn’t mean we can share those drugs.
-An animal given Neurontin® could die from Xylitol that’s included in the human version.
+An animal given Neurontin® could die from Xylitol that’s included in the liquid form of the human version.
 Can you guarantee that your pharmacist knows the difference between the two?

 The veterinarian Dr. Patty Khuly puts it best in her blog post “Why Human and Veterinary Pharmacies are NOT Created Equal.”
 She tells of a feline renal failure patient who nearly died after a human pharmacy mistakenly put Meloxicam, not Mirtazapine, in the cat’s prescription bottle:

 After examining the pill and looking it up online (thank you, drugs.com) it was clear that the pharmacy had given her the wrong medication.
 It was 7.5 mg, just like the mirtazapine was supposed to be (it even said 7.5 right there on the tablet), but it was decidedly not mirtazapine.

 Unfortunately, this was meloxicam, not mirtazapine.
 Which is a very bad thing indeed.
 Let me count the ways:

 - 7.5 mg of meloxicam is an appropriate dose for a 150-pound mastiff, not a seven-pound cat.

 - Meloxicam is only approved for cats as a one-time injectable dose for post-operative pain.

 - This drug is an NSAID, a class of drugs well known for their potential renal side-effects.